Cogosense/iOSBoostFramework/README.md

 More information on the [Boost home page](http://www.boost.org/)

+## Distribution

+The frameworks are distributed using the following methods:

+* As a binary XCFramework using Swift Package Manager
+* As a binary XCFramework using carthage
+* The iOSBoostFramework project can be included into an Xcode workspace

+SPM is now the preferred method.
+Other methods will be deprecated in the next major release.

+## Platform Support

-The Makefile in this project creates a fat iOS framework bundle that supports one or more of the following architectures:
+The Makefile in this project creates a iOS XCframework bundle that supports the following platforms:

-* arm64
+* iphoneos arm64
-* x86_64
+* iphonesimulator x86_64
+* iphonesimulator arm64

-It is suitable for using on all iOS devices support iOS 11 and greater.
+It is suitable for using on all iOS devices and simulators that support iOS 11 and greater.

+## Xcode Support

 Xcode14 has removed support for 32bit compilation, so the armv7 device and i386 simulator architecture have been removed.

-Note: The latest release 1.73.0 does not support MacOS Apple Silicon.
-This will be in the next release.
+Note: The latest release 1.81.0 is the first release to support MacOS Apple Silicon development simulators.

 ## Supported Libraries